jusinowicz/info_theory_eco/README.md

 But also builds this into a more general approach to reproduce classic solutions to the deterministic logistic equation.

   * bd_density_entropy.R: This file reproduces the birth-death process with density dependence using simulations, and by solving for the stationary distribution with a maximum entropy approach.
 The maximum entropy approach uses the description of equilibrium in the matrix of transition rates as a constraint and solves for it numerically.
 The numerical solving is done using the CVXR package.
-  * bd_density_entropy_quasi: Almost the same as bd_density_entropy.R, but where the quasi-stationary distribution has been solved instead.
+  * bd_density_entropy_quasi2: Almost the same as bd_density_entropy.R, but where the quasi-stationary distribution has been solved instead.
 The mean of the quasi-stationary distribution corresponds to the classic solution of the deterministic logistic equation.
-  * logistic_entropy_quasi: The same as bd_density_entropy_quasi, but where a different form of the logistic model has been implemented.
+  * logistic_entropy2: The same as bd_density_entropy_quasi, but where a different form of the logistic model has been implemented.
   * bde_functions_lgs.R: The code for the population simulations.
 There are several versions of the function, casting it  as a more traditional M/M/1 queing simulation with exponentially distributed wait times, and as a density-dependent logistic growth process.